 We generally prefer cooking most raw meat and vegetable combinations at least 8 hours on LOW.
 This gives the vegetables time to soften, the meat time to tenderize and all the flavors to blend.

 Of course, the new hotter cooking crock pots change the rules.
 If you have a crock pot that is less than five years old, you'll probably need to reduce the cooking time.
-In fact, some of the newer recipes in magazines cook the food for only 3-4 hours on low.
+In fact, some of the newer recipes in magazines cook the food for only 3 to 4 hours on low.
 That's not really 'slow cooking', but it's the reality of the crock pot manufacturing today.
 Check the food at four hours on low, using an instant-read meat thermometer to see if the food is done.

 - Surprisingly, vegetables cook more slowly than meats in the moist heat of the slow cooker.
 So vegetables should be cut or chopped roughly the same size and placed in the bottom of the crock pot.